galactixx/pytweetql/README.md

 # pytweetql
-pytweetql is a versatile Python package designed for developers who work with the Twitter GraphQL API
+pytweetql is a simple Python package designed for developers who work with the Twitter GraphQL API

 Currently it is built to parse tweet, user, and list GET responses from the Twitter GraphQL API.
-Will most likely expand POST responses, all Twitter APIs (v1.1 and v2) and then possibly add other APIs (Spotify, Instagram, etc..).
+Will most likely expand to include POST responses, all Twitter APIs (v1.1 and v2) and then possibly add other APIs (Spotify, Instagram, etc..).

 ## How it Works